YuChengHsieh/Course-Selector/README.md

 # Course-Selector

 Given all of the courses you want to choose several CSV files with the columns: `Course No.`, `Course Title`, `Credit`, `Time`, `Average GPA`, `Compulsory or Optional`.
-See the example in example CSV file above.
+See the example in the example CSV files above.
 Our model will train a course selector with the Genetic Algorithm to help you choose courses optimally.
 The example CSV table is listed below:
 | Course No. | Course Title | Credit | Time | Average GPA | Require / Option |
 | ---------- | ------------ | ------ | ------ | ----------- | ---------------- |
 | ESS100200 | 工程與系統科學探索 | 1 | W7W8 | 4 | 1 |